 In 2013 Francisca chose to formalize her studies and dedication to the plants and joined the Ohlone Herbal Center in Berkeley, California to complete their Clinical Western Herbalism Training program where she currently offers support as their Student Services Coordinator and teaches workshops.

-"There's a standing invitation for each of us to receive life as a sacred gift.
+"There's a standing invitation for each of us to meet and receive life as a sacred gift.
 To honor our bodies as holy vessels for our infinite spirit.
 To take every moment as a miracle with the opportunity to express and receive the medicine of the heart(of life).
 I believe that we are not only part of nature, our Pachamama and her eco system but rather an integral expression of the earth, and her intelligence; not separate from all other living beings.
-Through an intentional practice of acknowledgement and inquiry we can create and nourish the fertile grounds for our natural allies and helpers to make their presence in our lives.
+Through an intentional practice of acknowledgement, reverence and inquiry we can create and nourish the fertile grounds for our natural allies and helpers to make their presence in our lives.
 Plant spirits communicate this way.
 Our body’s healing mechanism responds this way as well.
 When we invite medicinal plants to form a reciprocal connection with our body’s systems, we are able to re-attune to our primitive thriving nature, fostering our body’s natural ability to heal itself to take place."